Kelllyy1/database-systems-fullstack-project/README.md

 ## Current Progress

-Website landing page designed using Bootstrap
+Website landing page designed using Bootstrap (shows public events stored in the database)
 ![image](https://github.com/user-attachments/assets/3666c881-18c9-4077-9ae3-89cc23268799)

 Signup Page for new users to create an account